-Did you ever wonder why some churches are full and others sit empty?
+Is not using a church assimilation process one reason some churches are full and others sit empty?

 65% of churches are declining and 35% are growing in the US.

 - Hospitality–From Being Greeted–Treated – Seated

 - Information Gathering–Using a Connection Card–Getting the right information.

 - Follow-up–With email or card within 36 hours with information, they requested on the Connection Card.

 Find out more on how Church Growth Software can help in growing a church.

-You can get more information about this software at Church Growth Software
+You can get more information about this software at Church Growth Software.

 Start your assimilation process today by downloading a free full-running demo.